idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

  PJFNK calls the user residual/function evaluation routine, which includes all finite element calculations.
  PJFNKMO forms residual vectors via  matrix-vector multiplications: $A (x) = Ax$ and $B(x) = Bx$.
 This is useful when matrices are constant.
 This option will be more efficient.
-If the matrices are not constant, please do not use this option;
- otherwise, simulation results will be wrong.
+If the problem is nonlinear, i.e. the matrices are not constant, you should not use this solve option because we do not attempt to re-evaluate $A$ and $B$ at each Newton iteration.
+This solve option is valid with Picard iterations when the matrices are constant at each Picard iteration with conditions only changing with Picard iterations.
+We do re-evaluate the two matrices at the beginning of each Picard iteration.

 !listing test/tests/problems/eigen_problem/jfnk_mo/ne_array_mo.i
            block=Executioner